SDGforskning/sdg-strings/SDG05_query_action_WoS.md

     (
         ("unpaid" OR "without pay" OR "with no pay" OR "time use survey*" OR "time use statistic*" OR "time use data" OR "division of labo$r" OR "invisble labo$r")
         AND
-            ("housework" OR "cooking" OR "meal preparation" OR "food preparation" OR "cleaning" OR "washing" OR "repair" OR "maintenance"
-            OR "household management" OR "domestic management" OR "home management" OR "manage the home" OR "pay bills" OR "pet care" OR "shopping"
+            ("cooking" OR "meal preparation" OR "food preparation" OR "cleaning" OR "washing" OR "repair" OR "maintenance" OR "pay bills" OR "pet care" OR "shopping" OR "domestic management" OR "home management" OR "manage the home" )
-            )
-        AND ("housework" OR "household*" OR "domestic*" OR "home$" OR "family" OR "families" OR "women*" OR "woman" OR "girl$" OR "mother*" OR "gender*")
+        AND ("household*" OR "domestic*" OR "home$" OR "family" OR "families" OR "women*" OR "woman" OR "girl$" OR "mother*" OR "gender*")
     )
     OR
     (